Bootstrap (front-end framework): Early beginnings

 After a few months of development by a small group, many developers at Twitter began to contribute to the project as a part of Hack Week, a hackathon-style week for the Twitter development team.
-It was renamed from Twitter Blueprint to Bootstrap and released as an open-source project on August 19, 2011.
+It was renamed from Twitter Blueprint to Twitter Bootstrap and released as an open-source project on August 19, 2011.
 It has continued to be maintained by Otto, Thornton, a small group of core developers, and a large community of contributors.

 Bootstrap 2

 On January 31, 2012, Bootstrap 2 was released, which added built-in support for Glyphicons, several new components, as well as changes to many of the existing components.
 This version supports responsive web design, meaning the layout of web pages adjusts dynamically, taking into account the characteristics of the device used (whether desktop, tablet, mobile phone).
+Shortly before the release of Bootstrap 2.1.2, Otto and Thornton left Twitter, but committed to continue to work on Bootstrap as an independent project.

 Bootstrap 3

-On August 19, 2013, Bootstrap 3, was released.
+On August 19, 2013, Bootstrap 3 was released.
 It redesigned components to use flat design and a mobile first approach.
 Bootstrap 3 features new plugin system with namespaced events.
 Bootstrap 3 dropped Internet Explorer 7 and Firefox 3.6 support, but there is an optional polyfill for these browsers.
+Bootstrap 3 was also the first version released under the twbs organization on GitHub instead of the Twitter one.